Martin Höhmann Chairman

 Jamie is Charities Partner at Stanhope Capital LLP.
 He was formerly Director of Charities at Newton and managed charitable portfolios as well as two highly-rated investment funds.
 Jamie graduated from the University of Cambridge in 1977 with an MA in History.
 He is a Fellow of the Royal Society of Arts and the Royal Geographical Society.
 He is also a non-executive director of Henderson Value Trust PLC and acts as trustee and advisor to a number of charities in the fields of art and education.

 Clive Marks OBE FCA

 Clive recently retired from his practice as a Chartered Accountant.
 As Chairman of the London College of Music he moved it to the University of West London (formerly Thames Valley University, where he was a Governor).
 In 1999 he received a Coventry Peace Prize in connection with peace and reconciliation.
 He was closely involved with Cambodia (after Pol Pot), in connection with unexploded anti-personnel mines.
 He lectures on contemporary music and is presently directing a large website for World ORT: The Holocaust and European music, 1933–1953.

-Nadya believes that the way to stay ahead is to keep your eyes firmly on the future hence she has been driving and delivering business change for 20 years, having built three world-class businesses: Dare, Lost Boys and Sunshine.
-She has been nominated a BIMA Hot 100 two years in a row, was named as one of The Hospital Clubs H100 and is a regular columnist for Admap and contributes to The Drum, Marketing, Campaign and has spoken at Cannes, SXSW and with the IPA.
-She is passionate about technology and the positive disruption it can cause and co-founded Innovation Social.
-She also views diversity as critical to business success and co-founded Millennial Mentoring and The Great British Diversity Experiment, both which seek to drive diversity in communications.
+Nadya believes that the way to stay ahead is to keep your eyes firmly on the future, hence she has been driving and delivering business change for 20 years, having built three world-class businesses: Dare, Lost Boys and Sunshine.
+She has been nominated a BIMA Hot 100 two years in a row and was named as one of the Hospital Club's H100.
+Nadya is a regular columnist for Admap; contributes to The Drum, Marketing and Campaign; and has spoken at Cannes, SXSW and with the IPA.
+She is passionate about technology and the positive disruption it can cause, and co-founded Innovation Social.
+She also views diversity as critical to business success and co-founded Millennial Mentoring and The Great British Diversity Experiment, both of which seek to drive diversity in communications.

 Lord Justice, Sir Bernard Rix